HDPython: A High Level Python Based Object-Oriented HDL Framework

 \section{Introduction}

-\pyhdl\ is a library that allows the user to write Python \cite{python} code and convert it to \vhdl\ (VHSIC-HDL, Very High Speed Integrated Circuit Hardware Description Language) \cite{VHDL}. \This\ shows three of its most defining features.
+\pyhdl\ is a library that allows the user to write Python code and convert it to \vhdl\ (VHSIC-HDL, Very High Speed Integrated Circuit Hardware Description Language) \cite{VHDL}.
+It is licensed under the "MIT licence" and can be downloaded either via GitHub\cite{Github} or via PyPi \cite{PyPi}. \This\ shows three of its most defining features.
 Firstly \argghdl\ is fully object oriented, which allows the user to create high-level objects.
 This Object Oriented approach allows the users of the library to express their intentions in a cleaner manner, which can result in much cleaner code.
 Secondly, it allows the user to write very generic code.
 This reduces the amount of code duplication.
 Due to its high-level templating mechanism, it can be used to write highly generic code.
 Thirdly, it uses a preexisting language, which allows the user to use the already well known and very powerful tools, which are provided in the Python language.
 Instead of having to learn both digital logic design practices AND a completely new language, the user only has to learn a few extensions provided by this library.